Mastering Software Development Lifecycle Security: Best Practices

 3. Secure Deployment and Environment Configuration

 Ensure that the deployment process itself does not introduce new risks.
-This involves verifying the secure configuration of all servers and environments, implementing strict access controls for deployment tools (CI/CD), and leveraging Infrastructure as Code (IaC) security scanning to prevent cloud misconfigurations before resources are provisioned.
+This involves verifying the secure configuration of all servers and environments, implementing strict access controls for deployment tools (CI/CD), and leveraging infrastructure as code (IaC) security scanning to prevent cloud misconfigurations before resources are provisioned.
 Secure deployment minimizes potential vulnerabilities exposed during the handoff from development to production.

 4. Maintain, Monitor, and Respond Continuously